AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-17-ProbabilityInformationRisk.md

 Shannon entropy is a property of probability distributions---it measures average uncertainty.
 Algorithmic information theory, developed independently by Solomonoff, Kolmogorov, and Chaitin, asks a different question: what is the information content of a single string?
 The answer is the Kolmogorov complexity $K(x)$: the length of the shortest program that produces $x$ on a universal Turing machine.

-A string is algorithmically random if no program shorter than the string itself can produce it -- that is, if $K(x)$ > $|x|$.
+A string is algorithmically random if no program shorter than the string itself can produce it -- that is, if $K(x)>x$.

 This definition connects randomness to incompressibility: a random string cannot be compressed.
 The resulting theory has deep connections to Gödel's incompleteness theorems (there exist strings whose complexity cannot be proved to exceed any given bound) and to the halting problem (Kolmogorov complexity is uncomputable).

 Chaitin's monograph develops these ideas with mathematical rigor; background in computability theory is assumed.
 The book introduces Chaitin's $\Omega$---the halting probability of a universal computer---which is a well-defined real number that is algorithmically random and contains, in a precise sense, the answers to all halting questions.